tomas-sucena/2023-FEUP-FSI/CTFs/CTF10.md

 # Weak Encryption

-This CTF consisted deciphering the flag, which had been encrypted using a vulnerable algorithm.
+This CTF consisted in deciphering the flag, which had been encrypted using a vulnerable algorithm.

 ## Analysis